dward2/ClassWorkSpring2021/README.md

 # Health Database

 ## Introduction
-This program will be a database that contains health information on patients.

-Here is more information.
+This repository contains a variety of programs to manage patient health information.

+## Modules
+### `blood_tests.py`
+This module allows for the entry and analysis of LDL, HDL, and Total cholesterol.

-## Specifications
+## Specifications for future database
 There are the specifications.
 * Information
   + Name